lancegosu/CooPA/README.md

 - **OpenAI API Key**: Obtain your API key from the [OpenAI API](https://beta.openai.com/signup/) and set it in `OPENAI_API_KEY` in the `.env` file.

 - **Google Custom Search API Key and CSE ID**: Set up a Custom Search Engine on [Google Custom Search](https://programmablesearchengine.google.com/about/) and obtain the API key and CSE ID.
 Set them in `GSEARCH_API_KEY` and `CSE_ID` in the `.env` file.

+## Note

+Make sure to comply with OpenAI's use-case policies and guidelines when using this app.